-Two thousand years ago, the Romans celebrated Saturn in style — with feasting, songs, humor and gift-giving.
-In fact, Saturnalia was the direct forerunner of the holiday we now call Christmas.
+Two thousand years ago, the Romans celebrated Saturn in style—with feasting, songs, humor, and gift-giving.
+Saturnalia was the direct forerunner of the holiday we now call Christmas.

 Read on, and remember when Saturn was welcomed with cheers: Io, Saturnalia!

-Commemorating the anniversary of the Temple of Saturn’s dedication, Saturnalia began Dec.
-17. At different times in history, the Roman state declared a three-day, five-day, or seven-day holiday from all work, school and government functions.
-But, regardless of the official decree, people often celebrated the full seven days, revelry finally winding down on Dec.
-23.
+Commemorating the anniversary of the Temple of Saturn’s dedication, Saturnalia began December 17th.
+At different times in history, the Roman state declared a three-day, five-day, or seven-day holiday from all work, school, and government functions.
+But, regardless of the official decree, people often celebrated the full seven days, revelry finally winding down on December 23rd.

 Each year, Saturnalia festivities began with a grand public ritual at the Temple of Saturn, nestled in the Forum at the foot of Capitoline Hill.

-For the large public banquet following the ritual sacrifice, Saturn’s statue was brought down and laid on a dining couch, to preside over the feasting in style.
+For the enormous public banquet following the ritual sacrifice, Saturn’s statue was brought down and laid on a dining couch to preside over the feasting in style.
 Domestic rituals continued over the coming days, typically roasting a suckling pig, a traditional offering for an Earth god.

 Who was Saturn?